snake-charmer-devs/snake-charmer/FAQ.md

 Vagrant boxes, as is the insecure private key used for passwordless authentication.
 And even if you don't put any sensitive data into your VM, there [may still be ways](http://blog.ontoillogical.com/blog/2012/10/31/breaking-in-and-out-of-vagrant/) to get access to the host from the guest.
+(We have closed that particular loophole but can't guarantee there aren't others.)

 In short, only use it on trusted networks.

-Hardening Snake Charmer would be very useful indeed -- any volunteers?
+Tightening security in Snake Charmer would be very useful indeed -- any volunteers?

 ### How can I connect to the VM by passwordless SSH from an application or script?